ramyabala221190/AngularRenderingTypes/README.md

 However, because you are using SSR (`RenderMode.Server`), **Node.js (Express) must be inside your container.**

-*(Note: In enterprise architectures, developers sometimes place Nginx **in front** of the Node/Express container as a Reverse Proxy/Load Balancer to handle SSL certificates, gzip compression, or DDoS protection, but Node/Express still runs behind it to handle the actual SSR rendering).*
+In enterprise architectures, developers sometimes place Nginx **in front** of the Node/Express container as a Reverse Proxy/Load Balancer to handle SSL certificates, gzip compression, or DDoS protection, but Node/Express still runs behind it to handle the actual SSR rendering.
+In such a scenario you can follow the below flow:

+User ----> Nginx(exposed) ---> Express(not exposed to internet) ---> Angular app

+ELSE

+User ----> Express(exposed to internet) ---> Angular app